Sample-path large deviations for unbounded additive functionals of the reflected random walk: Acknowledgements

 \section{Acknowledgements}

 The research of BZ and MB is supported by NWO grant 639.033.413.
 The research of JB is supported by NSF grants 1915967, 1820942, 1838576 as well as DARPA award N660011824028.
-The authors are grateful to Oliver Tse for useful discussions.
+The research of C-HR is supported by NSF grant CMMI-2146530.
+The authors are grateful to Oliver Tse and Vladislav Vysotsky for useful discussions and to the referees for comments that helped to improve the exposition of the paper.

 \end{APPENDICES}